CESNET/eduroam-icinga/doc/data_sync.md

 The column `realm_manager` is the realm administrator.
 This column is a foreing key to the admin table.
 The column refenced is `admin_dn`.

-The column `testing_id` is the testing account for this realm.
-This column is a foreing key to the testin\_id table.
-The column refenced is `testing_id`.

 Example data:
 ```